What Is the Best Cut of Steak? The Ultimate Top 10 List

 The Best Cut of Steak for Grilling

 It’s hard to say which steak is the best for grilling because many steak cuts work beautifully on the grill.
-Ribeye, New York strip and sirloin steaks are extremely popular cuts to grill because they take so well to high-heat cooking and bold flavors.
+Ribeye, New York strip, and sirloin steaks are extremely popular cuts to grill because they take so well to high-heat cooking and bold flavors.

 For the same reasons, skirt and flank steak are also ideal cuts for grilling.
-These meaty cuts take well to bold flavors and searing and cook up quickly on a hot grill.
+These meaty cuts take well to bold flavors and searing and cook quickly on a hot grill.

 grilled-delmonico-steak-with-garlic-herb-butter.jpg